zubairatha/CalBridge/Streamlined_Agents/APP_README.md

 - `--timezone`, `-t TIMEZONE`: Timezone for processing (default: America/New_York)
 - `--db-path`, `-d PATH`: Path to Event Creator database (default: event_creator.db)
 - `--json`, `-j`: Output final result as JSON
+- `--list`, `-l`: List all events in the database
+- `--delete`, `-D TASK_ID`: Delete a task by ID (cascade if parent)
+- `--delete-parent PARENT_ID`: Delete all children of a parent task by parent ID
+- `--delete-all`: Delete all events from both the database and calendar (WARNING: requires confirmation)
 - `--help`, `-h`: Show help message

 ## Examples